jonnyteronni/DVD_rental_store_project_postgreSQL/README.md

-# SQL project for udacity "Programming for data science" course
+# SQL project for Udacity "Programming for Data Science in Python" course

 TBD